12 Tips on How to Become a Concept Artist

 In a production environment, every character you create will have a story behind them.
 Your characters will be more successful if you take the time to familiarize yourself with this story and think about ways you can influence your design with it.

 There’s a definite difference between a character sketch and a character design.
-If you, as the artist, draw or paint a character once, it’s a character sketch; a single idea of what a character may look like in a single pose.
-Character design is so much more than a single version of a character.
-It’s a journey.
-At the onset of this journey, the correct path is rarely visible.
+If you draw or paint a character once in a single pose, it’s a sketch.
+Character design, however, is so much more than a single version of a character.
+Think of it as a journey where the correct path is rarely visible from the outset.
 Only after you’ve traveled through the design process can you look back on it and connect the dots along the path.

-Even after the final look of a character for a design has been determined, often times there are a number of additional pieces of art that must be created.
-Obviously this will vary depending on the intent of the character, but you’ll be expected to produce things like wardrobe variations, character aging, various poses, facial expressions, not to mention any story driven changes that may affect your character.
+Even after the final look of a character has been determined, there are a number of additional pieces of art that must be created.
+With character design, you may expect to produce:

-The one thing you absolutely must keep in mind is that becoming a legendary anything doesn’t happen over night.
-There isn’t a button you can press to make you an amazing character concept artist.
-This is going to require a lot of time, practice, sleepless nights and passion on your part.
+The one thing you absolutely must keep in mind is that learning how to become a concept artist doesn’t happen overnight.
+It requires a lot of time, practice, sleepless nights, and passion.
 There will be peaks and valleys along the way.
-There will be times when you feel like you’re stuck and not getting any better.
-There will be times you want to throw in the towel.
+There will be times when you feel stuck and like you’re not getting any better.
+There will also be times you want to throw in the towel.
 It’s times like these when you must adopt the mindset that failure is not an option.
-Identify the problem, and harness the power of your own creativity to fix it and continue the journey.
+Identify the problem and harness the power of your own creativity to fix it.
+Then continue on the journey.

 Techniques, tools, and technology are ever-evolving, so always continue learning and growing in your art.
 Regularly go through art tutorials and character tutorials to freshen up your skills in a variety of different software programs to help you keep on top of the competition and achieve success as a concept artist.